 Sweden’s banking sector: Facts & Figures

 There are four main categories of banks on the Swedish market: Swedish commercial banks; foreign banks; savings banks and co-operative banks.
-In December 2016, Sweden had a total of 117 banks, of which 39 were commercial banks, 29 foreign banks, 47 savings banks and two co-operative banks.
+In December 2017, Sweden had a total of 119 banks, of which 40 commercial banks, 30 foreign banks, 47 savings banks and two co-operative banks.

-The number of commercial banks and foreign bank branches in Sweden has increased from 56 in 2006 to 68 in 2016, due to the rise in the number of Swedish commercial banks, including credit market companies that have become banks.
-The number of foreign banks and bank branches has been stable around 30 banks the last ten years.
+The number of commercial banks and foreign bank branches in Sweden has increased from 59 in 2007 to 70 in 2017, due to the rise in the number of Swedish commercial banks, including credit market companies that have become banks.
+The number of foreign banks and bank branches has been stable around 30 banks for the last ten years.
 The fifth largest bank in Sweden, in relation to the total balance sheet, is a foreign bank branch.

 Cross-border activities have increased over the last several years and the major Swedish banks all have a large share of their business abroad.
 The banking market in the other Nordic countries is important for the major Swedish banks as well as the Baltic States and other countries in northern Europe.

-The Swedish banks have 1,514 branch offices compared to 1,947 branch offices in 2006.
-Branch offices are still an important way to meet the customer for several banks and the number of branch offices have only diminished slightly in the last ten years.
-The Swedish banks have around 40,000 employees compared to 89,000 in the whole financial sector.
+The Swedish banks have 1,409 branch offices compared to 1,950 branch offices in 2007.
+Branch offices are still an important way to meet the customer for several banks, even though the number of branch offices has diminished slowly in the last ten years.
+The Swedish banks have around 40,000 employees compared to 90,000 in the whole financial sector.

-Over the past few decades, the use of paper-based payments such as giro forms, cheques and cash payments have rapidly been replaced by electronic payments of various types.
-As an example, the use of different kinds of cards has increased from 500 million transactions in 2005 to around 2,500 million transactions in 2015.
+Paper-based payments such as giro forms, cheques and cash payments have been replaced by electronic payments of various types.
+As an example, the use of different kinds of cards has increased from 1,200 million transactions in 2006 to around 3,200 million transactions in 2016.

-According to a survey by the Swedish Central Bank, 97% of the Swedish citizens have access to a bank card and 85% have access to online banking.
-The mobile payment service Swish, with real-time account-to-account transfer, was introduced three years ago and has already 5.5 million users, over half of the Swedish population.
+According to a survey by the Riksbank, the Swedish central bank, 93% of the Swedish citizens have used a debit card in the past month and 62% have used the Swish mobile payment service.
+Swish, which was introduced five years ago and offers real-time account-to-account transfers, has 6.3 million users, over 60% of the Swedish population.

-Today normal bank services are to a large extent performed through mobile phones, tablets and computers.
-Moreover, new ways to perform bank services are increasing rapidly, e.g. mobile payment services, Bank e-ID, e-invoices, etc. According to the ECB statistics Swedes uses non-cash payments to a larger extent than any other Europeans.
+Normal bank services are to a large extent performed through mobile phones, tablets and computers.
+Moreover, new ways to perform bank services are increasing rapidly, e.g. mobile payment services, Bank e-ID and e-invoices.
+According to the ECB, Swedes use non-cash payments, to a larger extent, than any other Europeans.
 For that reason, cash in circulation is declining rapidly.

-Finansinspektionen (the Swedish Financial Supervisory Authority) and the Riksbank (the Swedish central bank) have the main responsibility of monitoring compliance with laws and regulations, and to maintain financial stability.
+Finansinspektionen (the Swedish Financial Supervisory Authority) and the Riksbank have the main responsibility of monitoring compliance with laws and regulations, and maintaining financial stability.
 Finansinspektionen has a direct responsibility to supervise the individual institutions in the financial market.
 The Riksbank has an overall responsibility to promote a stable functioning of the financial system.
 In addition, the Swedish National Debt Office has the main role of handling banks in crisis and of being responsible for the deposit insurance scheme.